ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 Standards

-Manufactured fertilisers and organic manures must be applied in a manner that minimises the risk of contamination and pollution.
-(Revised)
+Manufactured fertilisers, organic manures and other soil amendments must be applied in a manner that minimises the risk of contamination or pollution

 How you will be measured